 Assessing

-Treasury Contact Info
+Assessing Contact Info

 Property Assessment notices are mailed to all homeowners in February.
 Our Michigan property tax system can be very confusing, and the notice includes a lot of information indicating changes in the assessed value and taxable value of your property.
 These numbers give you an idea of how much your property could sell for and how much of that value you will pay taxes on, which Proposal A caps at the year’s inflation rate or 5%, whichever is lower.
 If there has been a change of ownership in the past year, the taxable value resets, becoming “uncapped” and the same as the assessed value shown in the table.
 However, next year, the cap will go back on and the taxable value will only increase as described above.